In the Summer of His Years (album)

 In the Summer of His Years is a studio album recorded by American entertainer Connie Francis.
 It was released in 1963.

 Background

 The album's title song was performed first by Millicent Martin when the BBC aired a tribute to John F. Kennedy after the tragic events in Dallas on November 22, 1963.

 While Mahalia Jackson had recorded the song already on November 29, 1963, Connie Francis recorded her own version on December 2, 1963, followed by its immediate release.
 The arrangement was provided by Claus Ogerman who also conducted the recording.

 The subsequent album of the same name was filled with material that had been released on previous singles and albums and was considered suitable to serve as memorial songs for John F. Kennedy as well as for J. D. Tippit, a policeman who had also been slain that day in Dallas.
 All the proceeds of the album were donated to Tippit's family.

+Chart performance

+The album debuted on Billboard magazine's Top LP's chart in the issue dated February 1, 1964, peaking at No. 126 during a two-week run on the chart.